 What is the training session like and when is it offered?

 Weekend training sessions are offered in rotating locations throughout the region in March and April.
 See our News & Events page for more information.

 Why is a background check required for volunteers?

 At the Chicago Botanic Garden we do our best to ensure a safe and secure environment for our volunteers, our staff, and the community members that we serve.
 To this end, we have adopted a policy to conduct background checks on all volunteers.

 Do I need to sign up for a Plants of Concern account?

 If you are an approved volunteer POC staff will provide an account for you.

 What kinds of things are you learning from the data collected by volunteers?

-Please see our Impact page to learn about how Plants of Concern and our community scientists are making a difference for rare plants.
+Please see our About page to learn about how Plants of Concern and our citizen scientists are making a difference for rare plants.